Safe-DS/Datasets/docs/development/project_guidelines.md

 # Project Guidelines

-This document describes general guidelines for the Safe-DS Python Library Examples.
+This document describes general guidelines for the Safe-DS Datasets.

 ## Docstrings